abdullah-omar-aly/Ecommerce/README.md

 ## Features

 - shopping cart using local storage and redux for state managment
-- pagination system for products
+- filteration and pagination for products
 - server side rendering using Next.js SSR